This came from a friend of mine:

 A combination of suspecting that I don’t have the pipes for it and that I wouldn’t be able to make a living at it.

 5. What would you do if you won the lottery?

-Well, I’d take Amy on her dream vacation (I’ve heard several ideas…don’t know which is her favorite…it probably involves Europe, as in all of it).
-I’d build the perfect house (which would probably have quite a bit in common with the Dilbert Ultimate House…it’s not as silly as it looks).
+Well, I’d take Amy on her dream vacation (I’ve heard several ideas… I don’t know which is her favorite… it probably involves Europe, as in all of it).
+I’d build the perfect house (which would probably have quite a bit in common with the Dilbert’s Ultimate House (archived copy on archive.org… it’s not as silly as it might look).
 Definitely hire someone else to do the lawn work permanently.
 Then, I think for the rest, I’d just try to work out whatever investments were necessary so I could forget about working if I didn’t enjoy it.